vanducdev/vanducdev/README.md

         self.motto = "In code we trust, in security we believe."

     def hack_the_planet(self):
-        return "🔥 Securing the digital world, one line of code at a time!"
+        return "Securing the digital world, one line of code at a time!"

     def get_status(self):
-        return "⚡ Active: Hunting vulnerabilities & building secure solutions"
+        return "Active: Hunting vulnerabilities & building secure solutions"

 hacker = CyberSecuritySpecialist()
 print(hacker.hack_the_planet())